NVIDIA/NeMo-Run/docs/guides/management.md

 exp.status()
 ```

 This method will display information the status of each task in the experiment.
-The following is a sample output from the status of experiment in [hello_scripts.py](../../../examples/hello-world/hello_scripts.py):
+The following is a sample output from the status of an experiment:

 ```bash
 Experiment Status for experiment_with_scripts_1730761155